Clubs

 A student group who assist with library tasks

-• MAGS Rainbow Diversity Club / Contact Ms Rawstron: [email protected]
+• MAGS Rainbow Pride Club / Contact Ms Rawstron: [email protected]

 • Musical Theatre Group / Contact Miss Hughes: [email protected]